School Development Plan

 - To maintain the continued rise in standards of writing through ensuring marking and feedback impact positively on children’s progress

-- To further develop children’s learning attitudes through teaching children about Growth Mindset so they feel safe to take risks and challenge themselves in order to reach their true potential and to embed the new Positive Behaviour Policy.
+- To further develop children’s learning attitudes through teaching children about Growth Mindset so they feel safe to take risks and challenge themselves in order to reach their true potential and to continue to embed the Positive Behaviour Policy.

 - For all teaching to be at least ‘Good’ with an increase in outstanding teaching throughout the year.